kieker-monitoring/kieker/kieker-documentation/architecture/java/reader/Receive-Events-via-TCP.rst

 Receive Events via TCP from Multiple Sources (MultipleConnectionTcpSourceCompositeStage)
 ========================================================================================

-Created by Reiner Jung, last modified on Nov 18, 2019

 Allows multiple probes from different execution environments to send their events to one stage.